nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 1. Open Windows PowerShell.

-2. Run the following cmdlet to sign in to your Azure Account.
+2. Run the following cmdlet to sign in to your Azure account.

      ```powershell
      Login-AzAccount